savvyclutch/savvyclutch.github.io/_sample_posts/2016-08-16-Measuring-software-engineering-competency.md

 1. Do you have Continuous Integration?

-2. Do you have one-step deployment?
+2. Do you have one-step deployment (artifact build)?

 3. Do you use tasks and errors management system(s)?